hhuili/TeloXplorer/README.md

 - `--genome_subtel_range`: Size of the subtelomeric region (bp) from the chromosome ends.
 Telomeres within this range are classified as `terminal`, while those outside are `internal`.
 - `--min_tel_freq`: Sets the minimum frequency of telomeric repeats required to classify a read as telomeric.
-- `--bloom_options`: Adjusts parameters for the Bloom filter.
+- `--bloom_options`: Adjusts parameters for the BLOOM merging.

 ### Override Example: